 - Please note: once you have taken Version 6, we will only accept TEAS Version 6.

 - Effective March 1, 2017: Version 6 will be mandatory when applying to SWC Nursing.
 NO EXCEPTIONS.

 - Change in program requirement for VN Program effective January 2016: TEAS Version 5 passing score is 58.
 Three attempts maximum allowed.
 Second and third attempt may be taken any time after first attempt.
 Proof of remediation required before retesting.

 - Nursing and Health Occupational Program Workshops offered monthly at Southwestern College.
 Learn about our programs and how to apply for ADN, LVN, Step Up, ORN, CST, ST, CNA, and Acute Care CNA.
-Click here for Fall 2016 Workshops.
+Click here for Spring 2017 Workshops.

 Point Loma Nazarene University Partnership

 Southwestern College is partnering with Point Loma Nazarene University to launch an extensive, on-site baccalaureate program with the university that offers students four bachelor degrees at the community college campus.
 Under the partnership, Southwestern College students who are accepted into Point Loma Nazarene University partnership programs can earn bachelor degrees in Nursing, Criminal Justice, Management & Relational Development, and Child & Adolescent Development without having to leave the Chula Vista district.
 Click here for more information.The courses are offered at Southwestern.